 Solus filed an amended complaint on February 1, 2018, against the same defendants.
 Like the initial complaint, the amended complaint alleges improper and fraudulent structuring of the transactions to impact the credit default swap market, violations of Sections 10(b) and 20(a) of the Securities Exchange Act of 1934, and tortious interference with prospective economic advantage.
 Solus no longer asserts inadequate disclosure claims under Sections 10(b) and 14(e).
-In place of injunctive relief, Solus seeks a declaratory judgment that Sunrise Trail III, LLC has waived its entitlement to interest payments under the indenture governing the 8.0% Senior Notes due 2019 and that the exchange offer breached this indenture.
+In place of injunctive relief, Solus sought a declaratory judgment that Sunrise Trail III, LLC has waived its entitlement to interest payments under the indenture governing the 8.0% Senior Notes due 2019 and that the exchange offer breached this indenture.
 The defendants moved to dismiss the amended complaint on March 2, 2018.
+On May 30, 2018, the parties signed a stipulation of dismissal of all claims with prejudice.
+As part of the case resolution, on May 30, 2018, K. Hovnanian paid the overdue interest on the 8.0% Senior Notes due 2019 held by Sunrise Trail that was originally due on May 1, 2018.
+The case resolution does not involve any settlement payment or admission of wrongdoing by any of the Hovnanian-related parties.
+On May 31, 2018, the Court so-ordered the stipulation and closed the case.

-Hovnanian believes that the claims and allegations set forth in the Solus complaint are without merit and intends to defend against them vigorously.
 Hovnanian is actively seeking insurance coverage for the litigation costs related to the Solus claims.